ahdcoming/pyrogram/README.rst

 Usage
 -----

--   And here's how Pyrogram looks:
+-   And here's how Pyrogram looks like:

     .. code:: python